Kelly Brogan: COVID-19 denialism and conspiracies

 An analysis of Twitter and Facebook anti-vaccine content found Brogan to be one of 12 individual and organization accounts producing up to 65% of all anti-vaccine content on the platforms.
-She has promoted widely disproven conspiracy theories about masks not preventing COVID-19, questioning the existence of a coronavirus causing COVID-19, and conspiracy theories about the COVID-19 pandemic being planned.
+She has promoted widely disproven conspiracy theories about masks not preventing the spread of COVID-19, questioning the existence of a coronavirus causing COVID-19, and conspiracy theories about the COVID-19 pandemic being planned.

 Brogan indicated at length that, in her opinion, the virus may not exist.
 According to her, it's rather the fear of a virus that makes people sick and die.
 She referred her followers to the pseudoscientific claims of Joseph Mercola and Ryke Geerd Hamer on the topic.
 Twitter, Facebook, Vimeo and Instagram removed Brogan's videos, as part of their efforts to limit the spread of misinformation during the epidemic, actions Brogan described as "censorship".

 Brogan's claims about the cause of diseases, like Hamer's and Mercola's claims, have been debunked by medical experts as dangerous misconceptions.

 On that occasion and others prior, she accused the government of being controlled by pro-vaccination "elites" with a sinister agenda.
 She suggested the pandemic was a ploy by the United States government to force vaccination on people and usher in totalitarian measures.
 Investigator Benjamin Radford attributes Brogan's theories to a wider phenomenon of self-styled populist health experts inciting people to reject science and embrace their own theories.